Sure Dividend

 Commerce Bancshares has a dividend history that few companies in the financial services industry can match.
 Unfortunately, the company’s valuation is even richer than its dividend history.
 We suspect that valuation contraction will be a negative contributor to Commerce Bancshares’ future returns.

 The stock has a valuation that is slightly higher than our target, but the bank is expected to produce solid earnings growth.
-Commerce Bancshares also has a long history of dividend growth, but we encourage investors to wait for a better entry point before purchasing this Dividend King.
+Commerce Bancshares also has a long history of dividend growth; however, we encourage investors to wait for a more favorable entry point before purchasing this Dividend King.

 Additionally, the following Sure Dividend databases contain the most reliable dividend growers in our investment universe: